Adopt a cat

 You may be asked for proof of your address and the consent of your landlord (if you live in a rented property)

 Our homing officer will contact you if we are able to assist, and discuss everything you need to know about the cat you are interested in adopting.
 Once the adoption is agreed all paperwork needing signatures will be emailed to you.
-You’ll then pay the adoption fee of £55 per cat/kitten usually by bank transfer
+You’ll then pay the adoption fee of £50 per cat/kitten usually by bank transfer.
+We request an additional £25.00 if a basket is also required.

 Bringing your cat home.
 Once this is finalised, we’ll arrange for our homing officer to bring your cat safely to your home in a cat basket which you will keep.